SadayBhat/FTS-GEOJSON-METADATA/README.md

 ## What it Does

-This project enables users to search for geospatial features—like roads or railway stations—based or geographic coordinates.
+This project enables users to search for geospatial features—like roads or railway stations—based or industries.
 It returns relevant spatial data with metadata such as category, type, and proximity.

-Examples:
-- “proposed roads near Devanahalli”

 ---